 - A. All provisions of this zoning ordinance and other applicable regulations are compiled with. - B. Elements of the site plan are arranged so that: - 1.
 Traffic congestion is avoided. - 2.
 Pedestrian and vehicular safety and welfare are protected. - 3.
 Significant features and public amenities are preserved and maintained. - 4.
 Surface drainage systems are designed so as not to adversely affect neighboring properties, roads, or surface and subsurface water quality, in accordance with the requirements of Section 414.4. - 5.
-Structures and facilities for storage, machinery and equipment, services (mail, refuse, utility wires, etc.), loading and parking and similar accessory areas shall be buffered or screened to minimize adverse impact on neighboring properties. - C. The development will not result in traffic volumes that will reduce the performance standard of a transportation facility below the minimum acceptable level identified in the Transportation System Plan (LOS C), and will comply with all applicable standards in Section 12.18 of the Jefferson County Code.
+Structures and facilities for storage, machinery and equipment, services (mail, refuse, utility wires, etc.), loading and parking and similar accessory areas shall be buffered or screened to minimize adverse impact on neighboring properties. - C. The development will not result in traffic volumes that will reduce the performance standard of a transportation facility below the minimum acceptable level identified in the applicable Transportation System Plan, and will comply with all applicable standards in Section 12.18 of the Jefferson County Code or applicable city standards if located within an urban growth boundary.
 This standard may be met through a condition of approval requiring improvements to the transportation facility.

-D. The site plan application shall demonstrate how the proposal will avoid or mitigate adverse impacts to agricultural or forestry uses on adjacent property.

-- A. In granting approval of a site plan, the County may impose conditions of approval deemed necessary to comply with the requirements of this Ordinance. - B. Installation of sprinklers or fire-fighting water supplies may be required when recommended by the appropriate fire protection agency. - C. A survey may be required if there is a question about the location of a property line, easement or other feature. - D. A bonding agreement in accordance with the provisions of Section 413 may be required to assure that conditions attached in granting approval of a site plan are met.
+- D. The site plan application shall demonstrate how the proposal will avoid or mitigate adverse impacts to agricultural or forestry uses on adjacent property. - 414.7 Conditions of Approval - A. In granting approval of a site plan, the County may impose conditions of approval deemed necessary to comply with the requirements of this Ordinance. - B. Installation of sprinklers or fire-fighting water supplies may be required when recommended by the appropriate fire protection agency. - C. A survey may be required if there is a question about the location of a property line, easement or other feature. - D. A bonding agreement in accordance with the provisions of Section 413 may be required to assure that conditions attached in granting approval of a site plan are met.